In the age of social media and globalization people should be inherently aware of the issues around working animals and the treatment of them.

-The reality is if all working animals were retired tomorrow the world would not take them in as pets and they would not be looked after.
+The reality is if all working animals were retired tomorrow they would not be looked after.
 So how can we, as travellers, be more mindful of the impact we have on the treatment and wellbeing of working animals in countries we visit?

 What is a Donkey and a Mule?

 Everyone knows what a horse is but how about donkeys and Mules?
 You’ve heard about them, you may have come across them, but do you know much about them?

 A donkey, also known as an ass – Equus africanus asinus, is a domesticated member of the horse family and is descended from the African Wild Ass.
 They have been used as working animals for thousands of years and there are believed to be over 40 million in the world.
 It is believed they were first domesticated in ancient Egypt and spread through the Mediterranean and Middle East from there.